Coronavirus found on cruise ship as more U.S. states report cases

 As new states report their first cases, others watched their tally grow.
 Cases in New York jumped to 44 from 22, Governor Andrew Cuomo said on Friday, adding that some 4,000 people in the state were under precautionary quarantine and 44 under mandatory quarantine.

-But he also tried to stem any sense of panic by the public.
 “I think the anxiety and the fear is more of a problem than the virus,” Cuomo said.

-Health and Human Services Secretary Alex Azar, who was present at Trump’s bill signing, said the CDC had already sent tests for 75,000 people to public health labs around the country, amid widespread criticism of not enough tests available for states in need.

-Azar said a private contractor was working with the CDC to send kits capable of testing 400,000 people to private hospitals and labs nationwide.

-“The production and shipping of tests that we’ve talked about all week is completely on schedule,” Azar said.

-Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, acknowledged issues that slowed distribution of coronavirus tests, but said the overall response was going well.
+Amid widespread criticism of not enough tests available for states in need, Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, acknowledged that “some missteps” had initially slowed the distribution of tests, but said the overall response was going well.

-“There were certainly some missteps in the beginning,” he told NBC’s Today program.
-“In the next couple of weeks we should be ratcheted up to get many more out.”
+“In the next couple of weeks we should be ratcheted up to get many more out,” Fauci said on NBC’s Today program.

 Reporting by Susan Heavey, Lisa Lambert Timothy Ahmann and Steve Holland in Washington, Gabriella Borter, Peter Szekely, Hilary Russ and Nathan Layne in New York and Dan Whitcomb in Los Angeles; Writing by Gabriella Borter and Daniel Wallis; Editing by Frank McGurty and Bill Berkrot